mican997/machine_learning/Regression/readme.md

-this is note and template about linear regression and so on
+this is note and template about linear regression and so on. mainly this template is from udemy courses with a little bit of twist

 # Regression Analysis